astropy/regions/docs/getting_started.rst

      radius: 1.0 deg]

-TODO: this is very confusing, because there are two "region lists", one with tuples and one with `region.Region` objects as input.
+TODO: this is very confusing, because there are two "region lists", one with tuples and one with `~regions.Region` objects as input.
 Need to find better names, maybe even a better API?

 Plotting